I Thought Being Nice Would Shield Me From Racism At Work — I Was Wrong

 ”

-I am based in the north of England, where magazine journalism roles can be few and far between, so I amped up my niceness to get ahead.
+I know that journalism roles can be few and far between, so I amped up my niceness to get ahead.
 In the early days of my career, I deflected microaggressions and overt racism with quick-witted funny retorts to show I didn’t take myself too seriously (you know, not to rock the boat) and for a long time it worked — I got hired a lot.
 “L’Oréal, you’re so nice,” former colleagues would say, with an undertone of both surprise and adulation.
 Until I wasn’t.
 On the days I finally spoke out against mistreatment in the workplace, I was told I was “aggressive.”
 “You know L’Oréal’s problem, she’s too Black,” a former employer told my white colleagues in a board meeting.
 “I should have hired her lighter-skinned friend,” he said.
 A sad but true story.

 Given my experiences, it’s easy to see why I continue to use my niceness (and people-pleasing) as a bit of assurance in both work and relationships.
 My parents also gave me the “‘Black people have to work twice as hard to succeed” speech and I interpreted it as needing to be “twice as tough” and doing “twice as much.”
 Upon entering the working world, yes, I was tough, and resilient, and did so with a smile on my face.